djbertolo/djbertolo/README.md

 - *The C Programming Language, 2nd Edition* by Brian Kernighan and Dennis Ritchie
 - *Operating Systems: Three Easy Pieces* by Remzi H. Arpaci-Dusseau and Andrea C. Arpaci-Dusseau
-- *TCP/IP Illustrated, Vol. 1: The Protocols* by W. Richard Stevens

 ---